daminienrico/pyspark_MLlib_example/README.md

 ## About

 The aim of this project is to better understand how Spark works under the hood.
-Additionally it has been provided an example of how to use spark for data preprocessing and data clustering.
+With this purpuse, it has been provided an example of how to use spark for data preprocessing and data clustering.

 ## Recommendation